Use Supabase Auth with Next.js

 .env.local

-1NEXT_PUBLIC_SUPABASE_URL=your-project-url2NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY=sb_publishable_... or anon keyYou can also get the Project URL and key from the project's Connect dialog.
+1NEXT_PUBLIC_SUPABASE_URL=your-project-url2NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY=sb_publishable_... keyYou can also get the Project URL and key from the project's Connect dialog.

 Changes to API keys